buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 2. Start a screen\
    `jupyter-n NOTEBOOK_NAME PORT_NUMBER`
    - If this doesn't work, something went wrong with the Jupyter Notebook setup and you'll need to doublecheck and edit the .bashrc
-   - Write down the token given.
 3. Interact with your screen using port-forwarding
-   - In your web browser type localhost:PORT_NUMBER
-   - Log in, you'll need that token.
+   - Copy/paste the token given when the screen is started into your web browser.
+   - I suggest copy/pasting the token into some kind of document so you can easily navigate back.

 ## Port forwarding R Studio
 1. Configure PuTTY